 Integration should never be done in a vacuum.
 Include nurses, physicians, and care coordinators when planning where and how RPM data should appear in the EHR.
 It’s the difference between building a tool that gets used and one that gets ignored.

 Plan for gaps in internet connectivity, device sync failures, delayed readings, or mismatched patient IDs.
-These edge cases often surface only after launch, so simulate and document how your platform handles them ahead of time.
+These edge cases often surface only after launch, so simulate and document how your platform handles them in advance.

-Solution accelerators like AutoConfirm AI streamline the scheduling workflow by syncing patient confirmations with EHR calendars—reducing manual coordination and improving operational flow.
+AutoConfirm AI is a workflow designed to streamline scheduling by syncing patient confirmations directly with EHR calendars.
+It reduces the need for manual coordination, helping front-desk teams stay focused while improving overall operational flow.

-Our one strong example of successful EHR integration comes from a remote patient monitoring platform designed for elderly care.
+A notable example of successful EHR integration is a remote patient monitoring platform specifically designed for elderly care.
 The platform’s aim wasn’t just to collect vitals from Bluetooth-enabled medical devices but to ensure those insights were accessible and actionable for care teams, administrators, and compliance staff across various healthcare settings.

 We developed an integrated system with three components: